dire.py

 # Use standard PCA for linear dimensionality reduction

-self.logger.info('Using standard PCA embedding...')
+self.logger.info("Using standard PCA embedding...")

-pca = PCA(n_components=self.dimension)
+pca = PCA(n_components=self.n_components)

 self._init_embedding = pca.fit_transform(self._data)